GoldRay19/kshemOS/KshemOS_Project_Blueprint.md

 **A) "Vision" stack (what you present as the production architecture):**
 Next.js/React/Tailwind/TypeScript, Mapbox, FastAPI, PostgreSQL, Neo4j, Kafka, Redis, Whisper, YOLOv11, Sentence-Transformers, FAISS, Claude API, Docker/Kubernetes on AWS/Azure.

-**B) "Actually buildable this weekend, free-tier" stack** (matches how you've built before — Vercel, Firebase Spark, HF Spaces, Colab):
+**B) "Actually buildable now, free-tier" stack** (matches how you've built before — Vercel, Firebase Spark, HF Spaces, Colab):
 - Frontend: Vite + React + Tailwind → **Vercel**
 - Auth: **Firebase Auth** (Spark plan)
 - Backend/AI inference: **FastAPI on Hugging Face Spaces** (or Colab for training/testing the CV + classifier models, exported as a small inference service)
-- Graph: **Neo4j AuraDB Free** tier (has a hard node/relationship cap but plenty for a demo dataset)
+- Graph: **Neo4j AuraDB Free** tier (has a hard node/relationship cap but plenty for a working dataset)
 - Vector search: **FAISS in-process** (no hosted vector DB needed for a demo corpus)
 - LLM: **Anthropic API** for multilingual advisories + FIR drafting + officer summaries
 - Storage: Firebase Firestore/Storage for evidence files (mention hashing, skip building real chain-of-custody)

-Say explicitly in the pitch: "here's the production-grade architecture we're designing for, and here's the free-tier stack the working prototype runs on today" — judges respect that distinction far more than pretending K8s+Kafka is running on a laptop.
+Say explicitly when presenting: "here's the production-grade architecture we're designing for, and here's the free-tier stack the working prototype runs on today" — this distinction reads as far more credible than pretending K8s+Kafka is running on a laptop.

 ---